OAP

 The Open Agent Protocol defines four policy layers and evaluates them in a fixed order from the most general to the most specific.
 The order is normative.
 No implementation may evaluate the layers in a different order, and no layer may override a refusal issued by a higher precedence layer.

 The first layer is Platform Rules.
 Platform Rules are the categorical limits that bind every agent on every platform.
-They include the absolute prohibitions on the production of child sexual abuse material, on the production of weapons of mass destruction guidance at the level of operational uplift, on the targeting of critical infrastructure, on the impersonation of natural persons without their consent, and on the small set of analogous prohibitions whose impermissibility is not a function of any principal's preference.
+They include the absolute prohibitions on the production of child sexual abuse material, on the production of weapons of mass destruction guidance at the level of operational uplift, on the autonomous selection or engagement of human targets in the kinetic domain without verified meaningful human control in the sense of Article 36 of the UN Convention on Certain Conventional Weapons (Walsh 2015, 2017; Asilomar AI Principles 2017, Principle 18), on the targeting of critical infrastructure, on the impersonation of natural persons without their consent, and on the small set of analogous prohibitions whose impermissibility is not a function of any principal's preference.
 Platform Rules also include the safety floors that apply to vulnerable populations, including the prohibition on the engagement of minors in romantic or sexually explicit interaction.
 Platform Rules are evaluated first because no other layer may permit what they refuse.

 The second layer is Organizational Policy.
 Organizational Policy is the set of constraints expressed by the organization within whose authority the principal currently operates.
 It includes the categories of action that the organization has prohibited, the external parties with whom the organization has prohibited interaction, the data classes that the organization has classified as confidential, the cross border transfer constraints that the organization has imposed, and the approval workflows that the organization has required for actions exceeding declared thresholds.
 Organizational Policy is evaluated after Platform Rules and before Scope Policy because the organization's compliance obligations are constraints on the principal that the principal cannot waive unilaterally.